gyat suomeksi

 Gyat suomeksi means the same thing but in Finnish.
 Still, it’s not as widely used outside of English-speaking communities.

 When it comes to translating slang, things get tricky.
 Take ‘gyat suomeksi’ for example.
-It’s not just about finding a word that means the same thing; it’s about capturing the feeling and context.
+It’s about capturing the feeling and context.

 These don’t map perfectly onto English ones.